 June 14, 2343

 Alexander woke early that morning.
-He lay in bed motionless as he saw the star Vega rose from the horizon.
+He lay in bed motionless as he saw the star Vega rise.
 Getting out of his bed slowly, he popped his head out the window.
 Looking up the hills, he wondered where the Jardi Meadow could be.
 He retreated to his bed to think.
-How can I get there if my mother wouldn’t allow me?
+How can I get there if my mother won’t allow me?

 A knock was heard from his door.
 “Alexander, are you awake?”

 Alexander did not answer.